 As kids head off to college, they face a range of new temptations that can drain their financial resources.
 For many parents, the fear of a child falling into financial trouble is as deep as concern over academic performance.
 Unlike a semester of less than stellar grades, which good future performance largely offsets, poor financial decisions often haunt students for years after they leave college.
-You can help to equip your college student to make better decisions with these personal finance tools:
+You can help to equip your college student to make better financial decisions with these personal finance tools:

 Tool 1: Mint

-Tool 2: Federal Student Aid Budget Calculator
+Tool 2: Budget Calculator

 This simple budget calculator offers you a quick and dirty way to show your college student the importance of financial responsibility.
 It stacks up core expenses in one column, financial resources in the other and shows what the student has left to survive on for the entire semester at the bottom.
-If that doesn’t drive the point home, you can divide the remaining amount over 4 months to show him the narrow margin for error.
+If that doesn’t drive the point home, you can divide the remaining amount over four months to show him the narrow margin for error.

 Tool 3: Student Advantage Discount Program